amanjaiswalofficial/machine-learning-engineer-roadmap/introduction-to-machine-learning-notes.md

  - Parameters include no. of trees (n_estimators) and pre-pruning and learning rate, which controls how strongly each tree will try to fix mistakes made by previous one.
  - Mostly used, XGBoost for this
  - Parameter, max_depth, to reduce complexity of each tree.
- - Ways to decrease complexity, include applying stronger pre-pruning or limiting maximum depth.
+ - Way to decrease complexity, include applying stronger pre-pruning or limiting maximum depth.